ToucheSir/unnamed-language/README.txt

 # Running:
 Either run `unnamed-language.jar` or use the provided `ulc` script e.g. java -jar unnamed-language.jar test.ul
+The compiler will print (to stdout) a textual representation of the IR that may be further passed to the "codegen" tool.

+## Flags
 Passing the `-astgraph` flag will generate a DOT graph representation of the AST that can be passed to graphviz.

 # Compiler Internals: